CXX-Qt - Safe interop between Rust and Qt

 TLDR: Click here for "Getting Started" guide

-This library provides a safe mechanism for bridging between Qt code and Rust code in a different way to typical Rust Qt bindings.
+This library provides a safe mechanism for bridging between Qt code and Rust code differently from typical Rust Qt bindings.

 We acknowledge that Qt code and Rust code have different idioms so cannot be directly wrapped from one to another.